massimiliano76/bitnami-docker-php-fpm-redhat/README.md

 # Maintenance

+**NOTE: PHP 7.0.x release series has reached end of life.
+We strongly recommend using 7.1.x series or higher instead.**

 ## Upgrade this image

 Bitnami provides up-to-date versions of PHP-FPM, including security patches, soon after they are made upstream.
 We recommend that you follow these steps to upgrade your container.